JackyGu1042/CarND-Behavioral-Cloning/writeup_Huaxin.md

 ```sh
 python drive.py model_multica_map2.h5
 ```
 This track two looks more difficult than track one(for human being).
 But there is a center white line in the road, vehicle can follow the center line to drive.
-So in the real practic, I found we no need training with side road recovery driving data.
+So in the real practice, I found we no need training with side road recovery driving data.

 For code modification, I keep all the network structure, but small change the Cropping2D function's parameter to let the network more focus on center line:
 ```sh
 model.add(Cropping2D(cropping=((60,25), (0,0))))
 ```
-In this track, I only record one lap which I try to keep the vehicle drive follow the central white.
+In this track, I only record one lap which I try to keep the vehicle drive follow the central white line.
 So in this track two, I only training the network with one driving data.

 ![alt text][image4]